advanced-microcode-patching/shiva/README.md

 sudo make install
 ```

-Shiva is copied to "/lib/shiva" and can be executed directly, but more commonly
+Shiva is copied to `"/lib/shiva"` and can be executed directly, but more commonly
 indirectly as an interpreter.

-## Testing the patches
+The shiva-ld utility is used to modify binaries with the path to the new
+program interpreter `"/lib/shiva"`, and the path to the patch module (i.e.
+`"/opt/modules/shiva/patch1.o"`).

+## Patch testing

+The patches are stored in `modules/aarch64_patches/`